 Significant progress has been made in this field through intensive work, including recent findings that a combination of blood-based biomarkers and simple cognitive tests have very high sensitivity for detection of Alzheimer's disease at an earlier stage.
 Currently, Alzheimer's disease is mainly diagnosed through clinical examination, including a lumbar puncture combined with tests of cognitive ability and brain imaging (PET).
-A spinal fluid test is an invasive procedure in which spinal fluid is drawn for analysis.
 PET diagnostics is a nuclear medicine imaging method used to identify differences between healthy brains and brains in patients with Alzheimer's.
 There is a great need to be able to correctly diagnose Alzheimer's in order to include a relevant population in clinical trials to develop drugs for the disease and the development that is taking place in the field, including in blood-based biomarkers, entails significant progress for the area.